 Taylorside: Jack Gould, Shad Kember, and Peter Smith visited recently with appreciated ministry.

-West Phoenix: David Alves spoke on the Book of Revelation during October.
-December saw another clothing distribution, with the hall packed each night.
+West Phoenix: December saw another clothing distribution, with the hall packed each night.
 The Lord has blessed in salvation.
 Since January, Shad Kember, Ed Doherty, Marcus Cain, Aubrey Kelly, and Jim Smith have visited.
 Shad Kember had gospel meetings and was helped by brethren from the assembly.

 Alpena: During March and April, Joel Portman and Harrys Rodriguez held four weeks of well-attended Spanish gospel meetings in Huntsville and Springdale.
 The Lord blessed in salvation as well as encouragement to the believers.

 Chico: Bryan Funston was with the assembly April 15-16 and gave helpful ministry.